 Mix the garlic and lemon zest into the herbs and chop the herbs until they’re finely minced.
 Sprinkle with a bit of the coarse or flaky sea salt.

-• Transfer half of the soup to a stand blender and blend until thick and smooth.
+Transfer half of the soup to a stand blender and blend until thick and smooth.
 Then return this pureed soup back to the pot and stir to incorporate.

-One-pot option: use an immersion blender throughout half of the soup, but be sure to not blend it all – you want to retain some texture.
+OR, for a one-pot option, use an immersion blender throughout half of the soup, but be sure to not blend it all – you want to retain some texture.

-• Add the kale to the soup and simmer for 3-5 minutes, or until the kale is tender but still bright green.
-Taste for seasonings, adding more salt as needed.
-When the soup is done, remove the bouquet garni.
+• Add the kale to the soup and simmer for 3 to 5 minutes, or until the kale is tender but still bright green.
+Taste for seasonings, adding salt to taste and a squeeze of lemon juice if desired.

 • Serve the soup in bowls and sprinkle a generous amount of the Gremolata over each bowl and a drizzle of the extra virgin olive oil.